 Can't resist fresh doughnuts?
 If you give in too often, they can bulk up your belly.

 Better Bet: Stop at one.
 A glazed doughnut has 260 calories.
 The whole box packs 3,120 calories.
 A 200-pound man would have to run about 25 miles to work that off.

-You do get some protein and calcium from ice cream.
+You do get some calcium from ice cream.
 But you also get 230 calories per half-cup, and that's just for plain vanilla, no toppings.

 Better Bet: Look for the slow-churned kind.
 It's lower in fat, and many flavors have only 100 calories per half-cup.

 A serving of 15 chips has 160 calories.
 But who stops at 15?
 Add just 2 tablespoons of French onion dip and you've piled on 60 more calories and 5 grams of fat.

 Better Bet: Fat-free popcorn.
 Six cups have just 100 calories.

 This cocktail is as fatty as it is trendy.
 It's Scotch or vodka infused with bacon fat.
 Sometimes it's served with a strip of bacon.
 At around 284 calories a glass, that's more than in a doughnut.